Partnach Gorge in Garmisch (Partnachklamm)

 Partnach Gorge aka Partnachklamm

-Hiking through Partnach Gorge in Garmisch-Partenkirchen
+Hiking in Partnach Gorge in Garmisch-Partenkirchen

 Mountain hut at Eckbauer